spember/gr8conf-2012-workshop/README.md

 1. To serve up the sample application that participants will re-create, called 'twitterMonitor'
 2. To host the presentation, written in full html + javascript

-There are two main endpoints with which to access this application.
+There are three main endpoints with which to access this application.
 Start up the grails app (version 2.0.4) and use:

 *	[http://localhost:8080/twitterMonitor](http://localhost:8080/twitterMonitor) or [http://localhost:8080/twitterMonitor/standAlone](http://localhost:8080/twitterMonitor/standAlone) to access the sample application.

 *	[http://localhost:8080/twitterMonitor/presentation](http://localhost:8080/twitterMonitor/presentation) to view the presentation.

+*	[http://localhost:8080/twitterMonitor/jasmine](http://localhost:8080/twitterMonitor/jasmine) to execute the Jasmine Javascript unit tests.

 Note: because this is meant as a lesson, several of the Javascript files will be empty.
 Follow the guide to restore them!
 (Alternatively, can checkout the completed branch)